cerise-phine/LightweightPDOHandler/README.md

     'Charset'                                       => 'UTF8'
 );

-# A little function that makes it easier to ensure that i always get
+# A little function that makes it easier to ensure that I always get
-# the same instance when i do not know if a already established a
+# the same instance when I do not know if I already established a
 # connection (haha a "minified multiton" ;)
 function DB($DB, $DBConfig)
 {